Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 • Essentialist practice choosing through a proper selecting process - 90% rule.

-• If the commitment makes you feel 90% as if it impacts the essentials positively then we do it else we forget about it.
+• If the commitment makes you feel 90% good that it impacts the essentials positively then we do it else we forget about it.

 • When looking at a chance, if it isn't a clear "yes", then by default its a "no" - don't commit to it.